Menu Close

 Post-traumatic stress disorder (PTSD) is a mental health disorder that can severely interfere with someone’s everyday life.
 It typically includes flashbacks to horrific or traumatic events as well as symptoms of anxiety.
 PTSD symptoms can last months or sometimes even years, so treatment is often helpful, especially if those struggling start turning to drugs or alcohol for help.
+To learn more about treatment for PTSD, call us today at 662.222.2989.

-The Holidays & PTSD
+The Holidays and PTSD

 Although the holidays are often considered the most wonderful time of the year by many, they can also be a difficult time for people with mental health problems like PTSD.
 The holiday season typically involves spending time with friends and family, so it can be a reminder of lost loved ones who are no longer there to celebrate the holiday festivities.
-This time of year can also be stressful and filled with an overload of events and celebrations.
-For someone still learning how to deal with PTSD over the holidays, this busy schedule can be overwhelming and place them in triggering and uncomfortable situations that they may be struggling to handle.

 How to Cope with PTSD During the Holiday Season

 Even if you thought you had your symptoms mostly under control, coping with PTSD over the holidays can be trying.
-At our addiction treatment center in Mississippi, we know that the end of the year may bring new challenges and triggers, but these tips for dealing with PTSD over the holidays may be able to help.
+At our addiction treatment center in Mississippi, we know that the end of the year may bring new challenges and triggers, but these tips for dealing with PTSD over the holidays may be able to help:

 Find Support